aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to DOCM via .NET" h2=".NET API to Render EMAIL to DOCM on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add EMAIL to DOCM conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that enables developers to work with a wide range of file formats, including EMAIL and DOCM.

+Using Aspose.Email for .NET, you can easily convert EMAIL files to HTML.
+This API provides a wide range of features, such as the ability to read and write EMAIL messages, convert EMAIL to various formats, and more.
+It also supports a variety of popular EMAIL clients, such as Microsoft Outlook, Exchange Server, and IMAP.

+Once you have converted the EMAIL file to HTML, you can use Aspose.Words for .NET to render the HTML to DOCM.
+This API provides a comprehensive set of features for working with DOCM files, including the ability to create, edit, and convert DOCM files.
+It also supports a variety of popular document formats, such as DOC, DOCX, RTF, and HTML.

-If you are a .NET developer looking to add EMAIL to DOCM conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOCM.
+By using Aspose.Total for .NET, you can easily add EMAIL to DOCM conversion features to your applications.
+Aspose.Email for .NET enables you to convert EMAIL files to HTML, and Aspose.Words for .NET allows you to render HTML to DOCM.
+With these powerful APIs, you can quickly and easily add EMAIL to DOCM conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}